 I love to spend time with my family on Valentine’s Day.
 Sometimes my husband and I sneak away for a date, but usually we all have dinner together.
-One of my favorite ways to show them I love being together is to make a nice dinner and dessert.
-Everyone just seems happier when we gather around the dinner table!
-I feel like this holiday kind of sneaks up on you and then before you know it, it’s over.
-So I wanted to create a Budget Friendly Valentine’s Day Tablescape without investing a lot of time or money.
-Here is what I came up with…
+This year I wanted to create a Budget Friendly Valentine’s Day Tablescape without investing a lot of time or money.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure statement here.

-The flowers are from Amazon.
-You can find them here.
+You can find the Peony Silk Flower Bouquet on Amazon.
 They arrived wrapped in plastic and appeared to be smashed, but after unpacking them and fluffing them, they turned out so pretty.
 I purchased the candlesticks from Target around Christmas.
-If you want to see how I set up our Christmas Tablescape click here.
 Unfortunately they are no longer in stock.
-The closest thing I could find was on Amazon.
+I did find a similar set here.

 The faux wood chargers are from Target’s Dollar Spot.
 I used a white roll of paper and cut rectangles for the place mats.
 The napkins were from Amazon and you can find them here.
 The dishes were given to me from my mother-in-law many years ago.
 I love the delicate pattern and silver trim on them.

 What are some of your family’s favorite Valentine’s traditions?
-I hope you liked my Budget Friendly Valentine’s Day Tablescape ideas!
-Let me know your thoughts in the comments.
+Hopefully this Budget Friendly Valentine’s Day Tablescape gave you some ideas!